jowilf/qwikcrud/README.md

 -----

-`qwikcrud` is a powerful command-line tool designed to revolutionize your backend development experience by automating the generation of comprehensive RESTful APIs and admin interfaces.
+`qwikcrud` is a powerful command-line tool designed to enhance your backend development experience by automating the generation of comprehensive RESTful APIs and admin interfaces.
 Say goodbye to the tedious task of writing repetitive CRUD (Create, Read, Update, Delete) endpoints when starting a new project, allowing developers to concentrate on the core business logic and functionality.